eroubenoff/eroubenoff.github.io/_posts/2021-10-03-orsm_isochrone.md

 In this toy case it’s not a huge speed up (about 30%), but on our applied problem, I was able to cut a 2-hour method down to 30 minutes.
 And that’s not nothing\!

+Final note: I believe that if you lower the resolution, this difference matters less.
+So this is all scale dependent.